-- 3.1 Recent Power NI price controls, including extensions of price controls have covered three and two year periods 2014-2017, 2017-2019, 2019-2021, 2021-2023 and 2023-2025.
-Prior to that, the duration of Power NI price controls have varied from a one year control to a five years. - 3.2 The duration of a price control is a matter of judgement: - If the duration is too short, the incentive for the regulated company to deliver efficiencies is muted and the regulatory burden on both the regulated company and regulator is increased. - If the duration is too long, the risk of forecasting errors for both costs and, in the case of a competitive retail market, consumer market share is increased.
+- 3.1 Recent Power NI price controls, including extensions of price controls, have covered three and two year periods 2014-2017, 2017-2019, 2019-2021, 2021-2023 and 2023-2025.
+Prior to that, the duration of Power NI price controls have varied from a one year control to a five year control. - 3.2 The duration of a price control is a matter of judgement: - If the duration is too short, the incentive for the regulated company to deliver efficiencies is muted and the regulatory burden on both the regulated company and regulator is increased. - If the duration is too long, the risk of forecasting errors for both costs and, in the case of a competitive retail market, consumer market share is increased.
 In addition, it is more likely that a longer duration price control could be affected by extreme events, such as the recent volatility in commodity prices and inflation before tariffs are reset. - 3.3 We believe that there is merit in extending the duration of the Power NI price control to four years to reduce the regulatory burden of carrying out short duration controls.
 This will also provide a period of stability while further consideration is given to initiatives such as SMART metering and the implementation of alternative tariff structures which will be part of the delivery of net-zero.
 A four year duration will align with our proposals for the regulated retail gas businesses. - 3.4 We are aware that increasing the duration of the price control to four years increases the risk of cost forecasting errors.
 We will consider whether it is appropriate to introduce cost risk sharing mechanisms to reduce the impact of that increased risk.
-We will consult on appropriate mechanisms when we publish our draft determination in June 2024. - Q2.
-Do respondents agree that a duration of four years for the next Power NI price control is appropriate?
-If not, please explain what you consider the appropriate duration should be and why.
+We will consult on appropriate mechanisms when we publish our draft determination in August 2024. - 3.5 In response to our consultation, respondents acknowledged the balance to be struck when determining the duration of a price control but there was broad support for a four year duration.
+Some respondents did note that aligning the duration of this price control with gas supply price controls was not strong justification for this change. - 3.6 The need to consider cost risk sharing to mitigate forecasting errors over a longer duration price control was noted.
+CCNI commented that it would expect to see appropriate mechanisms in the draft determination to help minimise the risk of forecasting errors and ensure Power NI is encouraged to maximise its efficiency across the period.
+Power NI noted that cost risk sharing could be an important risk mitigation factor but will need to understand the mechanics of how such a mechanism would be implemented.
+We have concluded that we should proceed with a four year control and will consider the practicality and effect of introducing a cost risk sharing mechanism as we develop the draft determination.